UKPLab/argument-reasoning-comprehension-task/README.md

 LongSummaryStatistics{count=1927, sum=4294, min=1, average=2,228334, max=6}
 ```

-Thus for an argument mining system that detects argument components (premises, in this case), there are 1,927 arguments (documents) available.
+Thus for an argument mining system that detects argument components (premises, in this case), there are 1,927 arguments (documents) available with 4,294 premises in total.
 Each contains 2,23 premise spans on average along with a summarized gist of each premise.
 These arguments are exported in the UIMA XMI format compatible with [DKPro-Argumentation](https://github.com/dkpro/dkpro-argumentation) together with a CSV file with all relevant meta-data.
 The files are in `exported-1927-arguments-with-gold-reasons-xmi.tar.bz2` and were produced by `Step3dExportGistToXMIFiles`.
 These can be easily converted for example into BIO-annotations to perform argument component identification as sequence labeling, see the [example](https://github.com/dkpro/dkpro-argumentation/blob/master/de.tudarmstadt.ukp.dkpro.argumentation.examples/src/main/java/de/tudarmstadt/ukp/dkpro/argumentation/tutorial/ArgumentationCorpusBIOTokenExporter.java) in DKPro-Argumentation.
 We exported the data in CoNLL format, see below.

 `61-reason-disambiguation-batch-0001-5000-4235reasons.xml.gz` is the output of reason disambiguation (step 4).
 Each premise is annotated with one of the following categories: